AbdulrazaqKR/AbdulrazaqKR/README.md

 - 👋 Hi, I’m @Abdulrazaq
-- 👀 I’m interested in apps development and Ai.
+- 👀 I’m interested in apps development and AI.
-- 🌱 I’m currently learning Java,android kotlin.
+- 🌱 I’m currently learning Java and android kotlin.

 <!---
 AbdulrazaqKR/AbdulrazaqKR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.